slabbi/Z80-CPU-Tester/SOFTWARE/Z80 CPU Tester 1.1/README.md

 - CPU identification
 - tests the functionality of a few commands (these tests are not really thorough and well thought out and should only be considered as proof of concept) and executes some more complex routines

+## Performed tests

+1. test memory access, 16 bit register load
+2. test RL, RR, register to register load
+3. test ADD, SUB
+4. test PUSH, POP, 16 bit SBC
+5. test sub, add, inc, dec
+6. test some 16 bit multiplication
+7. test some 64 bit multiplication
+8. test some square toots (BIT, RL, ADD, SUB)
+9. calculate Pi

+Pi is calculated to 100 digits.
+This takes about 30 seconds at 4 Mhz.
+When you test CPUs at lower speeds the number of calculated digits should be reduced.

 ## Display of test results

 **Port B:**